lwear/FirebaseTicTacToe/README.md

   }
 }
 ```
- 5. Now load your tic tac toe game in a browser on localhost:5000.
+ 5. Now load your Tic Tac Toe game in a browser on localhost:5000.
 It should now say "Waiting for second player to join".
 This means it's working!
  6. Also, look at the RealTime Database in the Firebase Console, and you should see p1 showing "online:1".
- 7. Now open the tic tac toe game in a second browser tab on localhost:5000 and it should say "Waiting fo opponent to move".
+ 7. Now open the Tic Tac Toe  game in a second browser tab on localhost:5000 and it should say "Waiting fo opponent to move".
 Go to the first tab with the game loaded and notice it now says "Your Move".
 Check the database again and notice that p2 now shows "online:1".
  8. Congratulations, your online database is now working.
- 9. Now examine the code and read the Firebase docs for reading and writing here: <https://firebase.google.com/docs/database/web/read-and-write>
+ 9. Now examine the code in tictactoe.js and read the Firebase docs for reading and writing here: <https://firebase.google.com/docs/database/web/read-and-write>

 ## TASK 4 🦊 : Now that the database knows when each user is online, you need to tell the database who's turn it is.